STPI Research Staff

 Susannah V. Howieson brings legal, economic, and biological expertise to STPI.
 Since joining STPI in 2010, Ms. Howieson has focused on assessments of research organizations.
 Specifically, she has led projects evaluating Federal laboratories in terms of technology transfer, governance structures, facilities and infrastructure, and workforce and personnel policies, among others.
 Ms. Howieson also co-led the research team for the Commission to Review the Effectiveness of the National Energy Laboratories for the U.S. Department of Energy (DOE).
 She has significant experience in strategic planning and policy development, primarily through her work for the National Security and International Affairs Division of the Office of Science and Technology Policy.
 Prior to joining STPI, she worked as an attorney at Sidley Austin, LLP in New York, NY, and for the Office of Climate Change Policy and Technology at DOE.
 Ms. Howieson has a BA from Rice University, a JD from Boston University, and an MEM in Environmental Economics and Policy from Duke University.

 Seth Jonas has experience in policy analysis, strategy and metric development, program evaluation, and quantitative analysis across a broad range of topics and agencies.
-Select areas of study include space weather, hazard preparedness, infrastructure security and resilience, federal government continuity programs, national security, and emergency preparedness communications.
+Select areas of study include space weather; electromagnetic pulse; positioning, navigation, and timing systems; hazard preparedness; infrastructure security and resilience; risk analysis; Federal Government continuity programs; national security; and emergency preparedness communications.
+Dr. Jonas was a 2017 US-UK Fulbright Scholar serving as a visiting researcher at Rutherford Appleton Laboratory and Deputy Head of Resilience at the UK Government Office for Science.
 Dr. Jonas has held fellowships at Los Alamos National Laboratory, Brookhaven National Laboratory, and with the JASON scientific advisory group for U.S. national security.
 He holds an MA and a PhD in physics from Johns Hopkins University, and two BS degrees from the University of Central Florida in physics and liberal science studies (math and chemistry).

-Alexis M. W. McKittrick brings a range of environmental and energy expertise to STPI, including experience in corporate research and development (R&D), technical analysis, policy analysis, and government regulations.
+Alexis M. W. McKittrick brings a range of energy and environmental expertise to STPI, including experience in corporate research and development (R&D), technical analysis, policy analysis, and government regulations.
 Prior to joining STPI, Dr. McKittrick worked for the U.S. Environmental Protection Agency’s Climate Change Division, where she focused on greenhouse gas analysis and policy for the oil and gas, chemicals, and semiconductor sectors.
 She also has significant corporate experience leading R&D lab-scale and commercialization efforts for environmental and energy applications and managing R&D program portfolios across a number of sectors, including the refining, chemicals, and steel industries.
-Dr. McKittrick holds a PhD in chemical engineering from Georgia Institute of Technology and a bachelor’s degree in chemical engineering from University of Maryland, Baltimore County, where she was a member of the prestigious Meyerhoff Scholarship Program.
+Dr. McKittrick also has expertise related to science, technology, engineering, and math (STEM) workforce and education initiatives and policies, both inside and outside of the Federal Government, and serves on the board of directors for the Society of Women Engineers.
+She holds a PhD in chemical engineering from Georgia Institute of Technology and a bachelor’s degree in chemical engineering from University of Maryland, Baltimore County, where she was a Meyerhoff Scholar.

-Emily J. Sylak-Glassman has expertise in physical chemistry and biophysics.
-At STPI, she focuses on Earth observations work with OSTP and the U.S. Group on Earth Observation Program, as well as work related to climate policy.
+Emily J. Sylak-Glassman has expertise in Earth observation policy, climate science, agricultural policy, and natural hazard resilience.
+At STPI, she works on Earth observation and Arctic policy, as well as climate science, agriculture, and data usability projects.
+Dr. Sylak-Glassman’s academic training is in physical chemistry and biophysics.
 Prior to joining STPI, her research focused on developing spectroscopic techniques to study energy quenching in plants for the purpose of improving photosynthetic efficiency.
 Dr. Sylak-Glassman holds a PhD in chemistry from the University of California, Berkeley, and BS degrees in chemistry and biological chemistry from the University of Chicago.

 Sally S. Tinkle brings to STPI expertise in human health research, policy, and administration, especially as it relates to emerging technologies and environmental exposures.
 Before joining STPI, she served as the Deputy Director of the National Nanotechnology Coordination Office of the National Science and Technology Council where she led strategic planning and implementation of the National Nanotechnology Initiative.
 As a Senior Science Advisor in the Office of the Deputy Director, National Institute of Environmental Health Sciences (NIEHS), National Institutes of Health (NIH), Dr. Tinkle worked on health issues related to biofuels and the bioeconomy, application of global earth observations to human health monitoring, environmentally-induced pulmonary health conditions, as well as nanotechnology.
 Dr. Tinkle also served as a research laboratory Team Leader at the National Institute of Occupational Safety and Health, focusing on the relationship of skin exposure to the development of occupational lung disease.
 Dr. Tinkle received her PhD from the Department of Physiology at the University of Colorado School of Medicine and was a postdoctoral fellow at the National Jewish Center for Immunology and Respiratory Medicine, Department of Occupational and Environmental Health Science.